Renáta Göncz: Moltopera

 She has been member of the Moltopera Company since the very beginning, debuting with the role of Zerlina from Mozart's Don Giovanni on 15 February 2012.
 She sang various roles including Pamina (Mozart - The Magic Flute), Lola (Mascagni - Cavalleria Rusticana) and Lauretta (Puccini - Gianni Schicchi) in various concert halls like the Palace of Arts, the Sziget Festival, or the National Theater of Pécs.

 As a concert soloist

 She has been the soloist of numerous concerts in Hungary, the Netherlands, Austria, Sweden or Germany.
 In 2012 she sang the soprano solo of Mendelssohn's 55, psalm with the Budapest Academic Choir Society.

 Kayamar and the popular genre

-Despite of being opera singer she many times sings in pop and jazz concerts, as well.
+Despite being an opera singer she has sung many times in pop and jazz concerts, as well.
 She is a regular guest in the concerts of Kayamar since 2011, who composes a big number of songs directly to her voice.
 She also took part on Kayamar's first CD with the two bonus tracks.
 In the Sziget Festival 2012 she stepped on stage two times with operatic repertoire and three times with improvisations and pop in the shows of Kayamar.
 She is also regular special guest of the Windsingers a cappella group.